luongic/m2p/README.md

-# This site is ready to be published at https://luongic.github.io/m2p/
+# Mini music player m2p is already to be published at https://luongic.github.io/m2p/